persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 In the resulting window, the user has to choose between three types of design prior to click on the **Continue** button:

-  - Deterministic
+  - Full factorial design
-  - Probabilistic
+  - Probabilistic design
-  - Import data
+  - Imported design

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperiment.png
     :align: center